Terms of Business

 It is the policy of OCI to avoid any conflict of interest when providing business services to clients.
 However, where an unavoidable conflict may arise we will advise you of this in writing before providing any business service.
 If you have not been advised of any such conflict you may assume that none arises.
 OCI may be in receipt of partnership arrangements from insurers with whom we deal subject to obligations and requirements set out in the consumer protection code.

-OCI will accept payments by cash, EFT, cheque or by credit/debit card in respect of all classes of insurance in the circumstances permitted under Section 25G of the Investment Intermediaries Act, 1995 (as amended).
+OCI will accept payments by cash, EFT, cheque or by credit/debit card in respect of all classes of insurance.
 OCI is not authorised to accept negotiable instruments in any other circumstances.
 Premiums are due on or before renewal date or inception date of the policy or before any policy changes which result in an additional charge.
 It is your responsibility to ensure that your payment has reached us and that your policy has been incepted/renewed/ amended.
 If we do not receive your renewal payment on or before your renewal date, your policy will lapse and no cover will be in place.
 OCI will not charge or refund customers where there is an outstanding balance amounting to €1 or less.
 Where payment is made to OCI by credit or debit card, any subsequent refund due may be refunded to the card used to make the payment.

 Failure to pay or default